Current Funding Needs

 Status: 41% funded ($14,600).
 100 students have new uniforms in 2012.

 Goal: Provide uniforms for a total of 240 students in 2013 in the Ngqeleni District.
 In the entire district, 653 orphans are in need of school uniforms.

 Overview: Until very recently, school uniforms were mandatory for students attending government-funded schools in South Africa.
-In the Eastern Cape, most students still wear uniforms to school.
+In the Eastern Cape, most students still wear uniforms to school, mostly to fit in with the other students.
 Those students who are too poor to purchase uniforms are ridiculed by their peers and sometimes their teachers.
 Uniforms cost between $100-$150, a significant amount for families in the Eastern Cape, most of whom are not employed.
 Some children wear hand-me-down uniforms from older siblings, cousins or neighbors.
-Many are tattered and worn or ill-fitting.
+Some children share uniforms with their siblings, alternating which days each child goes to school.
+Many uniforms are tattered and worn or ill-fitting.
 Orphans tend to be stigmatized already in South Africa.
 If they do not have uniforms, they are targets for even more ridicule.